Farm Management Internship

 • Assist the Farm Manager and growing staff in all aspects of farm operation:

-• Weekly chore shifts at the goat dairy, including aspects of milk production, animal care, grazing and rotation management and educational events for the public
+• Weekly chore shifts at the goat dairy, including aspects of milk production, animal care, grazing and rotational management, and educational events for the public

 • Planning, installation, and operation of irrigation systems